RECENT SCAMS ENCOUNTERED BY MAIZE RESIDENTS

 If you believe your mail was stolen, report it immediately to your local postmaster or nearest Postal Inspector.
 You'll be asked to file a formal complaint using PS Form 2016, Mail Theft and Vandalism Complaint.

-The number of reported thefts to the Maize Police Department decreased by 25% in 2011 from those reported in 2010.
-Many of the thefts that were reported were from automobiles.
+Many of the thefts reported in Maize are from automobiles.
 Unfortunately most of these thefts could have been prevented had the owners locked their car doors.
 Most thefts from vehicles in Maize occur during the night time hours and are committed by "opportunist".
 Individuals will walk neighborhoods late at night checking car doors.